 All of us, you, me, the janitor, the fundamental Christian, Muslims, physics professors, are philosophers.
 Some of us may not "love" learning or philosophy as a subject or as a discipline, but all of us believe in knowledge and like to think we have organized it well enough.
-All of us organize the information that has entered and is stored in our brain – which is what philosophers try to do when they think they are giving order to their thoughts.
+We can't help but organize the information that has entered our brain.

 Experience, including reading, puts bits of information into our memories.
-Reason happens when we make connections (good or bad) between these bits of information.
-A coherence of connections between points creates a mental picture, with greater details making finer (less grainy) pictures.
+Reason happens when we connect these into a coherence mental picture, with greater details making finer (less grainy) pictures.

-The mental pictures we create are most clear without metaphors, but poetry and lyrics decorated with music are also used, and they add emotive power to our ideas.
-And we might put up an emotional defense against measurement or reason.
+The mental pictures we create are most clear without metaphors, but poetry and lyrics (sometimes decorated with music) are also used.
+They add emotive power to our ideas and not clarity.

 Copyright © 2016 by Frank E. Smitha.
 All rights reserved.